When the heavyweight division is booming, there really is no division like it.

 There were accusations of Dempsey having a knuckle duster wrapped inside his gloves although Ring Magazine founder and editor Nat Fleischer, who was present at the time of his hands being wrapped, denied such claims.

 3) Jack Johnson

 Johnson is the first African American fighter to have won the heavyweight title in 1908 and held the title for seven years before surrendering it in 1915 to Willard.
-He is highly regarded as one the most dominant heavyweight champions in history.
+He is highly regarded as one of the most dominant heavyweight champions in history.

-Dealing with racism and discrimination his whole life, Johnson is celebrated among society as the man who paved the way for a new generation of fighters in the sport.
+Dealing with racism and discrimination his whole life, Johnson is celebrated among society as the man who paved the way for a new generation of black fighters in the sport.
 Johnson's record is 72-11-11 (3).